agraef/midizap/README.md

 JACK_PORTS 1
 ~~~

-You may want to place this directive directly into a configuration file if the configuration is primarily used for doing MIDI translations, so you want to have the MIDI output enabled by default.
+You may want to place this directive directly into a configuration file if the configuration is primarily used for doing MIDI translations, so you'd like to have the MIDI output enabled by default.
 Typically, such configurations will include just a default `[MIDI]` section and little else.
-(As explained below, it's also possible to have *two* pairs of input and output ports, in order to deal with controller feedback from the application.
-This is achieved by either invoking midizap with the `-o2` option, or by employing the `JACK_PORTS 2` directive in the configuration file.)
+As explained below, it's also possible to have *two* pairs of input and output ports, in order to deal with controller feedback from the application.
+This is achieved by either invoking midizap with the `-o2` option, or by employing the `JACK_PORTS 2` directive in the configuration file.

+Last but not least, midizap also supports Jack session management, which makes it possible to record which options the program was invoked with, along with all the MIDI connections.
+QjackCtl offers options to save and reload Jack sessions in its Session dialog.
+To use this, launch midizap and any other Jack applications you want to use, set up all the connections, and use QjackCtl's "Save" (or "Save and Quit") option in the Session dialog to have the session recorded.
+You can then relaunch the same session later by using the "Load" (or "Recent") option in the same dialog.

 ## Secondary MIDI Ports

 Some MIDI controllers need a more elaborate setup than what we've seen so far, because they have motor faders, LEDs, etc. requiring feedback from the application.
 To accommodate these, you can use the `-o2` option of midizap, or the `JACK_PORTS 2` directive in the midizaprc file, to create a second pair of MIDI input and output ports, named `midi_input2` and `midi_output2`.
 Use of this option also activates a second MIDI default section in the midizaprc file, labeled `[MIDI2]`, which is used exclusively for translating MIDI from the second input port and sending the resulting MIDI data to the second output port.
 Typically, the translations in the `[MIDI2]` section will be the inverse of those in the `[MIDI]` section, or whatever it takes to translate the MIDI feedback from the application back to MIDI data which the controller understands.

 You then wire up the controller to the `midi_input` port of midizap and the `midi_output` port to the application as before, but in addition you also connect the application back to midizap's `midi_input2` port, and the `midi_output2` port to the controller.
 This reverse path is what is needed to translate the feedback from the application and send it back to the controller.
-Please check the example.midizaprc file for a simple example illustrating this kind of setup.
+A full-blown example for this kind of setup can be found in examples/APCmini.midizaprc in the sources, which shows how to emulate a Mackie controller with AKAI's APCmini device, so that it readily works with DAW software such as Ardour and Reaper.
+In the comments at the beginning of the file, you'll find information on how to set up the MIDI connections to make that work.

+You can also use examples/APCmini.midizaprc as a blueprint for your own Mackie emulations.
+Comprehensive information on the Mackie MCU protocol can be found in Mackie's [MCU Pro Owner's Manual][] If your controller has enough buttons and faders to serve as a mixing device, you just need to figure out the MIDI messages which the device generates, and which MIDI messages can be sent back to the device for controller feedback (if the device supports it).
+This information can hopefully be gleaned from your controller's manual or found on the web somewhere, or you can figure it out on your own by running midizap with its MIDI monitoring option (`-dm`).

+[MCU Pro Owner's Manual]: https://mackie.com/sites/default/files/PRODUCT%20RESOURCES/MANUALS/Owners_Manuals/MCU_Pro-XT_Pro_OM.pdf

 ## Shift Status